melissabreynolds/personalsite/cv.md

 Co-organizer and Chair, Vernacular Knowledge and Learned Tradition in Early Modern England: Movement, Practice, Reception, History of Science Society; Atlanta, GA, November 3–6, 2016

 ### Selected Conference Presentations
+“Privateers and Peppercorns: Medicine, Commerce, and Anti-Foreign Sentiment in Elizabethan England,” Annual Meeting of the North American Conference on British Studies; Pasadena, CA, November 2026

 “Between Politics and Piracy: Trading Metals, Minerals, and Exotic Materia Medica in Early Modern Europe,” Renaissance Society of America Annual Meeting; San Francisco, CA, February 2026

 Invited presenter, "Generation as Metaphor: Bodies, Environment, and the Individual in Late Medieval and Early Modern European Medicine," History of Science Society Annual Meeting; New Orleans, LA, November 15, 2025